AnastasiaTsi/pre-commit/README.md

 # pre-commit

+Catch console.log before commiting with the pre-commit git hook

+## How to use:

-Add this file inside your `.git` folder
+Add this file inside your `.git` folder inside your project